Katherine Harris: United States congresswoman

-In 2002, Harris ran against Sarasota Attorney Jan Schneider for the congressional district vacated by retiring Republican Rep. Dan Miller, winning by 10 percentage points in this solidly Republican district, a victory helped with one of the biggest first term campaign fund raising efforts in the history of this district and substantial support from the Bush family.
+In the 2002 U.S. House elections, Harris ran for Florida’s 13th congressional district seat, facing Sarasota attorney Jan Schneider.
+This seat was left open by retiring Republican Representative Dan Miller.
+Harris secured a decisive victory, winning by a margin of 10 percentage points in the strongly Republican district.
+Her campaign was bolstered by one of the largest first-term fundraising efforts in the district’s history and significant backing from the Bush family.

 Harris considered running for the seat of retiring Senator Bob Graham in 2004 but was reportedly dissuaded by the Bush White House to allow Secretary of Housing and Urban Development Mel Martinez to run instead.
 Martinez went on to narrowly beat challenger Betty Castor.
 Harris ran for re-election to her House seat in 2004; she was re-elected with a margin almost identical to her first win.

-In a 2004 speech in Venice, Florida, Harris claimed that a "Middle Eastern" man was arrested for attempting to blow up the power grid in Carmel, Indiana; Carmel Mayor James Brainard and a spokesman for Indiana Gov. Joe Kernan said they had no knowledge of such a plot.
+In a 2004 speech in Venice, Florida, Harris claimed that a "Middle Eastern" man was arrested for attempting to blow up the power grid in Carmel, Indiana; Carmel Mayor James Brainard and a spokesman for Indiana governor Joe Kernan said they had no knowledge of such a plot.
 Brainard said he had never spoken to Harris.

 During a 2004 campaign stop in Sarasota, a local resident, Barry Seltzer, "tr[ied] to 'intimidate' a group of Harris supporters" by menacing Harris and her supporters with his automobile.
 Witnesses described Seltzer as having swerved off the road and onto the sidewalk, directing it at Harris and her supporters.
 Nobody was injured in the incident.
 Seltzer, who claimed he was "exercising [his] political expression," was eventually arrested and charged with assault with a deadly weapon.